Self-tinting spectacle lenses: comfortable and relaxed vision for everyone

 Volker Gahr: It's very important to us that our customers have as much flexibility as possible when it comes to combining ZEISS products.
 So, in principle, PhotoFusion can be combined with everything: with all our lens types, all our different types of coating, all lens powers and all types of frame.
 That means that absolutely everyone can experience and benefit from the added comfort of PhotoFusion lenses.

 BETTER VISION: Does PhotoFusion mark the end of the development process, or can self-tinting lenses be improved even further?

-Volker Gahr: ZEISS already has over 100 years of innovation in eyeglass lens development under its belt.
+Volker Gahr: ZEISS already has over 100 years of innovation in spectacle lens development under its belt.
 With PhotoFusion® we have achieved a major level of expertise in the field of photochromic lenses, and that's something we obviously want to build on in the future.
 It's a bit like a sport in the sense that we have to pursue the goal of constantly improving our performance.
 Right now we're in the lead and that's where we want to stay!

 Find an optician - My Vision Profile - Online Vision Screening